Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 USCIS has different fee schedules for dual citizenship fees depending on your background.
 Take a look at the table below to familiarize yourself with the costs.

 In some cases, USCIS may consider it necessary to ask you for more information or evidence to back up some claims in your application.
-You may also be invited for an interview during which you may need to provide a fingerprint, photograph, or any other security-related information required to verify your identity.
-All these are done to verify your eligibility, which will lead to the USCIS decision as to whether you will be granted or denied citizenship.
+You may be invited for an interview, during which you’ll need to provide fingerprints, a photograph, or any other security-related information to verify your identity.
+These steps help verify your eligibility, which will determine whether USCIS grants or denies your citizenship.

-Traveling – depending on your country of origin, having two passports, of which one is from the U.S., can open a lot more travel options.
-The U.S. passport is regarded as one of the best in the world for travel as it allows visa-free entry to numerous countries.
+Traveling – Depending on your country of origin, having two passports, one of which is from the U.S., can open a lot more travel options.
+The U.S. passport is one of the best in the world for travel as it allows visa-free entry to numerous countries.

-Guaranteed residence – as a holder of citizenship in any country in the world, you get absolute rights to have citizenship in that country.
-When you have more than one citizenship, this means that you can essentially pursue your life goals, career, and begin your family in either of the countries.
+Guaranteed residence – As a holder of citizenship in any country in the world, you get absolute rights to have citizenship in that country.
+When you have more than one citizenship, you can pursue your life goals and career and begin your family in either of the countries.

-Social benefits – many countries worldwide allow their residents access to various social benefits and social security payments based on citizenship and/or residency requirements.
+Social benefits – Many countries worldwide allow their residents access to various social benefits and social security payments based on citizenship and/or residency requirements.
 Being a dual citizen will give you wider access to social benefits in more than one country.
-However, make sure to research the qualification criteria because some countries require you to at least partially live in the country.
+However, ensure you research the qualification criteria because some countries require you to live in the country.

-Taxes – being a U.S. citizen allow you to benefit from lower tax rates in some states.
-Although the U.S. is not known to be the lowest-taxed country, it still offers much lower rates than many European and other western countries.
+Taxes – Being a U.S. citizen allows you to benefit from lower tax rates in some states.
+Although the U.S. is not known to be the lowest-taxed country, it still offers much lower rates than many European and other Western countries.
 This applies to personal and corporate taxes, which means it could be beneficial to start your business in the U.S.

 Filing for U.S. dual citizenship might look simple on paper.
 However, it can be complicated, especially for someone without prior experience with how the immigration system works.
 To avoid all the hassles and disappointment that may come up during the process, the best thing is to hire an immigration attorney.